jupyter/jupyter_kernel_test/README.rst

         # Optional --------------------------------------

-        # Tab completions.
-In each dictionary, text is the input, which it will
+        # Tab completions: in each dictionary, text is the input, which it will
         # try to complete from the end of. matches is the collection of results
         # it should expect.
         completion_samples = [